 Further to this, States must be responsible for the protection of human rights and put forward the interests and welfare of its people.
 It must defend and assert the rights of its people from corporate rights violations as enshrined in the Universal Declaration of Human Rights.

-Therefore, we the undersigned organizations and individuals demand:
+Therefore, we the undersigned organisations and individuals demand:

 That the Agrochemical TNCs, plantations, agribusinesses and complicit companies

-- Indemnify affected sectors of society such as farmers, children and their families
+- indemnify affected sectors of society such as farmers, children and their families; and

 That the national and local governments

-- Support the call for a comprehensive new global treaty to regulate and phase out of highly hazardous pesticides.
+- support the call for a comprehensive new global treaty to regulate and phase out highly hazardous pesticides;

-- Implement at least 1 kilometer pesticides-free buffer zones around schools as a measure to protect children
+- implement at least one kilometre pesticides-free buffer zones around schools as a measure to protect children;

-- Fully support the OEIGWG process and the Binding Treaty to help ensure that companies are responsible and accountable for their actions.
+- fully support the OEIGWG process and the Binding Treaty to help ensure that companies are responsible and accountable for their actions; and